HangYang0204/SolutionLeetCode/ArraySearchProblems/README.md

 3. the same reasoning can be formed if MAX sliced into right part. {a[0]}, {a[1]....a[N-1]}
 4. Now we need to compare the result from step 3 and 4 to find the global minimum then return the slicing scheme accordingly.

+__Note that : this solution can only give one possible way to slice it. the complete list of ways to slice need further efforts__